- Travel and Places»

 Our tour guide directed us to the Benedictine Abbey which is the largest structure overlooking the town.

-The church is beautiful adorned with all kinds of rich embellishments.
+The church is beautiful adorned with all kinds of rich embellishments such as the following:

 All of this and more capture one's attention when visiting this site.